HendriSA/WSB-TOR/README.md

 <!-- GETTING STARTED -->

 ## Getting Started
+> **NOTE:** :warning: This tool is not meant as a replacement for tools like Tails, Whonix, or Qubes OS.
+If you have a high OPSEC threat model please look into other options and alternatives.
 ### Prerequisites
 To utilize this script, Windows Sandbox must be enabled within "Widows Features".
 To enable this feature: